rheide/breakoutbox/README.md

 Disclaimer: this mod is intended for people who know what they're doing.
 Be very very sure about what you're doing if you're enabling this mod on a public server, because it could easily take your server down if your commands are heavyweight and your permissions too permissive.

-Disclaimer 2: this is a side project and I don't intend to spend a lot of time maintaining this project.
-It's provided here is a foundation for other people to fork.
+Disclaimer 2: this is a hobby project!
+I probably won't spend a lot of time maintaining it.
+It's provided here as a foundation for other people to fork.

 Before getting started it is strongly recommended that you run "/gamerule commandBlockOutput false" to avoid having insane amounts of logging.